 A surveyor using the rod method can obtain sample sediment measurements in a smaller frequency and then map them.
 The key difference is that sonar mapping can be performed at a rate of approximately 10 to 15 acres per eight-hour day versus mapping the bottom of the lake by rod in the range of approximately five to eight acres per eight-hour day.

-raSmith has a long history of practicing surveying in the state of Wisconsin (since 1929).
-Our growing team of water resources engineers complements our hydrographic survey capabilities based on their vast knowledge of the permitting process and lake management, which includes dredging, invasive species control, dam maintenance and other related services.
+raSmith has a long history of providing surveying services in the state of Wisconsin (since 1929).
+We take the time to thoroughly understand our clients’ needs and choose the most cost-effective method to successfully complete the project.
+Additionally, our advanced survey technologies such as hydrographic surveying are complemented by our growing team of water resources engineers.
+Their vast knowledge of the permitting process and lake management includes dredging, invasive species control, dam maintenance, and other related services.

 About the Author

-Eric Sturm is the assistant director of survey services at raSmith.
-Eric has more than 29 years of experience in a wide range of land development surveying projects.
-He is responsible for project research and setup, calculations, plan review and quality control.
-He manages multiple projects including coordinating with the design engineers, field crews and drafting technicians and handles client communications.
-Eric plans and supervises survey tasks for the design and development of projects.
+Eric Sturm is the director of survey services at raSmith.
+Eric has more than 33 years of experience in a wide range of land development surveying projects.
+He is responsible for project research and setup, calculations, plan review, and quality control.
+Additionally, he manages multiple projects including coordination with design engineers, field crews and drafting technicians, and handling client communications while overseeing the survey services division.